norkator/open-intelligence/README.md

 Open Intelligence processes <b>any camera</b> motion triggered images and sorts seen objects using Yolo, it provides easy to use front end web interface with rich features so that you can have up to date intel what is the current status on your property.
-Open Intelligence also uses license plate detection (ALPR) to detect vehicle plates and face detection to detect people faces which then can be sorted into person folders and then can be trained so that Open Intelligence can try to identify seen people.
+Open Intelligence uses license plate detection (ALPR) to detect vehicle plates and face detection to detect people faces which then can be sorted into person folders and then can be trained so that Open Intelligence can try to identify seen people.
 All this can be done from front end interface.

-Open Intelligence also uses super resolution neural network to process super resolution images for improved license plate detection.
+Open Intelligence uses super resolution neural network to process super resolution images for improved license plate detection.

 Project goal is to be useful information gathering tool to provide data for easy property monitoring without